Modul University Vienna: Foundation and vision

-These values can be seen displayed on the façade of the university building in the 12 most frequently spoken languages in the world.
+These values are displayed on the façade of the university building in the world’s 12 most frequently spoken languages.

-In 2015, Modul University Vienna founded Modul University Technology GmbH, an R&D spin-off with a research focus on multimedia applications, interactive TV, and automated knowledge extraction processes.
+In 2015, MU Vienna founded Modul University Technology GmbH, a research and development spin-off with focus on multimedia applications, interactive TV, and automated knowledge extraction processes.

-In 2020, the Vienna Chamber of Commerce and Industry sold 90% of its shares to the British entrepreneur Suresh Sivagnanam (*1970), founder of vdoc, an online medical advice and care platform that offers its members rapid access to medical facilities worldwide.
+In 2020, the Vienna Chamber of Commerce and Industry sold 90 per cent of its shares in MU Vienna to the British entrepreneur Suresh Sivagnanam (*1970), founder of doc, an online medical advice and care platform.

-The university was conceived and named "Modul University Vienna" by employees of the Modul Tourism College, a tertiary education school for hotel management and gastronomy also founded by the Vienna Chamber of Commerce and Industry in 1908.
-The name Modul comes from the honeycomb structure of the Modul Tourism College, in which both the school and the adjacent hotel of the same name consist of octagonal, connected "modules".
-The school and hotel are located in the 19th district (Döbling) and were designed and built between 1973 and 1975.
-In the meantime, the hotel has been closed.
-Attending the Modul Tourism College is not a prerequisite for admission to Modul University Vienna.

 Accreditation

-Modul University Vienna was accredited on July 30, 2007, by the Austrian Accreditation Council, which carried out the state recognition of private universities on behalf of the Ministry of Science and started operations in fall 2007.
-In 2014 the university was first reaccredited by the Agency for Quality Assurance and Accreditation Austria, which was founded on March 1, 2011, on the basis of the University Quality Assurance Act (HS-QSG) as part of a fundamental redesign of the system of external quality assurance in Austria.
-In addition, the study programs for tourism offered by MU have been certified by the certification scheme Ted.Qual of the United Nations World Tourism Organization (UNWTO) since 2012.
+The Austrian Accreditation Council accredited MU Vienna on July 39, 2007, and the university started operating in September–November 2007.
+In 2014, the Agency for Quality Assurance and Accreditation Austria reaccredited MU Vienna.
+The Agency for Quality Assurance and Accreditation Austria was founded on March 1, 2011, based on the University Quality Assurance Act (HS-QSG) as part of a fundamental redesign of Austria’s system of external quality assurance.

+Since 2012, MU Vienna’s tourism study programs have been certified under the United Nations World Tourism Organization (UNWTO)’s TedQual scheme.